-A humble and down-to-earth man and China’s favourite grandfather, actor, and catwalk model.
+A humble and down-to-earth man and China’s favorite grandfather, actor, and catwalk model.
 If he can do this after 60 years of work, what can you do?

 Winning leads to winning and losing leads to losing.